 Consider your named image from Problem 1.
-Also consider the overlay and circle operations.
+Also consider the overlay and circle operations you used in Problem 6 on HW #1.

 Using the design recipe, design a function frame-it that expects a desired "matte" color, a desired "frame" color, and a desired length in pixels.
 Then it produces the following image: your named image from Problem 1 atop a circle of the desired "matte" color with that desired length as its diameter, atop a rectangle of the desired "frame" color with that desired length as its width and height.